gitkraken/vscode-gitlens/README.md

 ## Code Contributions

 Fork the [GitLens GitHub repository](https://github.com/eamodio/vscode-gitlens) and submit pull requests with your code contributions.
 Contributions can include bug fixes, new features, or improvements to the existing functionality.
-Please ensure that your changes align with the project's guidelines and follow the established coding practices.
+Please ensure that your changes align with [the project's guidelines](https://github.com/eamodio/vscode-gitlens/blob/main/CONTRIBUTING.md) and follow the established coding practices.

 ## Issue Reporting

-If you come across any bugs, problems, or have feature requests, you can submit them as issues on the [GitLens GitHub repository](https://github.com/eamodio/vscode-gitlens).
+If you come across any bugs, problems, or have feature requests, you can submit them as issues on the [GitLens Issues page on GitHub](https://github.com/eamodio/vscode-gitlens/issues).
 Provide clear and detailed descriptions along with any relevant information that can help the maintainers understand and address the issue.

 ## Documentation